anapsix/dynamicinfradays/user/pages/2015-nyc-home/_speakers/features.md

       text: "Boyd is StackEngine's Director of Evangelism and espouses DevOps practices as they relate to Linux containers."
       icon: user
     - header: Stephen Nguyen
-      text: "Stephen is a developer evangelist for ClusterHQ and has helped developers ship billions of stateless docker containers."
+      text: "Stephen is a developer evangelist for ClusterHQ and has helped developers ship billions of stateless Docker containers."
       icon: user

 ---